“How do you feel about donating blood?” Ben asked.

 Listening to him speak of these children broke my heart too.
-Most of us had pretty normal childhoods, and even if you had it rough, these kids are on a whole different level.
-Many spend years in the hospital, snaked with tubes, undergoing chemo.
+Most of us had pretty normal childhoods, and even if you had it rough, these kids were on a whole different level.
+Many of them spend years in the hospital, snaked with tubes, undergoing chemo.
 And some don’t make it.

 “We lost two of them since I was there last, it’s terrible,” he said solemnly.
 “One of the big problems with leukemia is it depletes their platelets so their blood doesn’t clot.
 When we went in to visit, they said they’re chronically low on supplies.
 Apparently if eight people donated every day they would be able to meet their needs.
 So I’m trying to use my name as a fighter to get others to donate too.”

-He spoke with such passion, “So you’d be willing to help?”
+“So you’d be willing to help?” he asked.

 “Of course, Ben.”

 He lost no time in recruiting me to the cause he cared so deeply about.
-But this was nothing new, Ben has always been that way.
-In college he was very involved with Big Brothers Big Sisters and would always try to recruit from the ranks of the wrestling team.
+But this was nothing new, Ben had always been that way.
+In college he was always involved with Big Brothers Big Sisters and would often try to recruit volunteers from our wrestling team to help out.

 After college, Ben volunteered with an educational program called Global Vision.
 He was assigned to teach English in a small village in Peru called Chiguata, near the city of Arequipa.
 There he came across a girl named Katy.
 She was afflicted with a disorder known as Treacher Collins Syndrome, which causes deformity of the jawbone.
 It hindered her ability to breathe, speak and close her mouth.
 Ben was deeply impacted by her suffering.

 The proper surgery could correct her condition, but her family didn’t have the money.
 So Ben set about raising it.
-Around this time he had his first few professional fights and subsequently won the light heavyweight crown in the Inka Fighting Championship.
-He donated his fight winnings to the cause and hosted fundraisers with other fighters.
-He created a Facebook page and was able to solicit donations from friends and fans alike.
+Around that time, he had his first professional MMA fight, and he subsequently won the light heavyweight title in the Inka Fighting Championship.
+He donated his fight winnings to help Katy and hosted fundraisers with other fighters.
+He created a Facebook page and was able to solicit donations from friends and fans.

-As his fighting progressed, he moved to Lima, the capital city of Peru.
+As his fighting progressed, he moved to Lima, the capital of Peru.
 He started training with legendary Peruvian fighter Ivan “Pitbull” Iberico.
-Here, he formalized his charity by establishing an official organization, Luchas Nobles.
-Noble Fighters.
+Here, he formalized his charity by establishing an official organization, Luchas Nobles, or Noble Fights.

-And now he had Ivan in his corner.
-Ivan is one of the most, if not the most, respected fighters in Peruvian history.
-Additionally, he is the founder and president of the Inka Fighting Championship.
+Now he had Ivan in his corner.
+Ivan is one of the most respected fighters in Peruvian history.
+He is also the founder and president of the Inka Fighting Championship.
 The IFC adopted Luchas Nobles as its official charity and helped host fundraising events.

 But not all of his initiatives are fraught with peril.
 Before Christmas every year, they do a toy drive for children at orphanages and hospitals.
-“This is where Ivan and Inka helped out a ton.
-Ivan got on the phone and really used his influence.”
+“This is where Ivan helped out a ton.
+He got on the phone and really used hisinfluence.”
 Thanks to their connections, Luchas Nobles gathered over 3,000 toys for these children.
 In the process of disbursing them, Ben learned about the platelet shortage at the leukemia ward.